samuelandersoncodes/a-ride-to-adapt/README.md

   * The images in the gallery and backgroud images were downloaded from unsplash, pixabay, istock and splitshire.
   * The Map at the Our Center and Meeting Place was imported from google maps.
   * The social media icons in the footer and the bycycle icon at the end of the header on the form of the Join-us page were imported from Font Awesome.
+  * The images were converted from jpg to webp with the use of https://pixlr.com/x/ , https://cloudconvert.com/jpg-to-webp and https://convertio.co/jpg-webp/